d-zone-org/d-zone/README.md

 Core client modules such as the renderer and input controller are loosely based on implementations found in [playground.js](http://playgroundjs.com/).

 _Disclaimer: I cannot be held responsible for anything that happens to your computer, your server, your bot, or anything else as a result of using this package._

+_Please consider the privacy of the users on your server.
+D-Zone will allow anyone with the URL (and password, if used) to monitor the chat of anyone in any channel that your bot has permission to see._